GOT ENOUGH FOR RETIREMENT ?

 you are lucky enough to have a defined benefit pension plan that is

 sufficient to cover your necessary costs, you have no worries.
-By the
+Although few DB pensions still exist, those that do are usually inflation adjusting.

-minimal.
-The Canadian Pension Plan (CPP) and Old Age Security (OAS) continue until death, so they cover off some longevity risk.
+- The Canadian Pension Plan (CPP) and Old Age Security (OAS) benefits continue until death and are inflation adjusting.
+Most people will require more income than they provide.

 - Owning your own home provides you with free rent until you die.
 Even better if there is a rental suite with income to cover your property taxes.